itcarroll/basic-R-lesson/docs/_slides/console.md

 ~~~
 {:.output}

-===

-Assigning values to new variables (to the left of a `<-`) is the only time you can reference something previously unknown to the interpreter.
+Assigning values to new variables (to the left of a `<-`) is the only time you
+can reference something previously unknown to the interpreter.
+All other
-All other commands must reference things already in the interpreter's vocabulary.
+commands must reference things already in the interpreter's vocabulary.
+{:.notes}

 ===